COVID-19 Lesson: Contact Tracing Can Help us Predict and Prevent the Spread of Contagious Conditions

 It establishes a web of relationships at multiple levels, including 1st person contact, 2nd person contact, etc. With this technology there’s no need to rely upon the resident’s memory of where they were, what they did, and with whom.

 - Leverages an established protocol – Once a resident has been identified and then quarantined, staff act quickly to manage the care of that resident, while keeping others safe.
 Top priority is to manage the case efficiently.
 While a community’s EMR can help, leveraging a tool designed uniquely for this purpose simplifies the process.
 Data sharing with the EMR helps capture the procedures for historical purposes.
 To keep other residents safe, communities with sophisticated RTLS, can establish a geofence around quarantined residents.
 Should the resident leave or someone enters the perimeter, staff will be immediately alerted.

 - Simplify long-term protocol management – To prevent transmission going forward, communities need to think about longer term strategies.
-RTLS technology can help communities enforce social distancing by allowing staff to set occupancy counts in larger rooms.
+The RTLS technology built into Ensure360 can help communities enforce social distancing by allowing staff to set occupancy counts in larger rooms.
 These are the maximum amount of residents a room can safely hold.
 So, if the room is set for 6 people and a 7th person enters the room, the system can alert staff that the count has been exceeded.

 Together, these contact tracing technologies provide a powerful defense mechanism for contagious infection mitigation and prevention.

 The last few months have taught us a great deal about COVID-19 and how to mitigate its spread.
 As the battle rages on, senior living communities must continue to act boldly and embrace novel solutions to keep their seniors safe.

 Fortunately, cutting-edge, sensor-based technologies have made contact tracing within senior populations easier.
 You no longer need to depend on the clarity of a resident’s memory or the time of valued staffto create an accurate infection web.